BIOS3010/Module-1-Unix-Python/exercises/Unix-1.md

 + If you ever get stuck in a command that never ends, [CTRL]-c is your friend
 ```

-## 1.3.16 Getting help in using the commands

-TBD: --help and `man

 ## 1.3.16 A summary of what we have learned
 You have now learned about the following commands/concepts: